HEPA Is Key For Air Purifiers Tech Center - AirPurifiers.com

 HEPA Is Key For Air Purifiers

 When it comes to air purifiers, there are plenty of options to choose from.
 All of them offer different ways to pull the impurities out of the air inside your home.
-If you have allergies or other sensitivities to airborne contaminants, air purifiers are a great way to reduce any such pollutants and help you or someone in your family breathe easier.
+If you have allergies or other sensitivities to airborne contaminants, air purifiers are a great way to reduce any such pollutants and help you or someone in your family breathe more easily.

 Chances are good, if you’ve done any research or shopped for an air purifier, you’ve encountered the term HEPA in reference to the filters.
 Most air purifiers use HEPA technology in their filter system because it has been proven to be the most effective tool in cleaning impurities out of the air.

-What is a HEPA filter for air purifiers and how does it work?
+What is a HEPA Filter for Air Purifiers and How Does it Work?

 HEPA stands for high efficiency particulate air.
 The pleated, mechanical filter forces the air through a web of fine mesh.
 Several types of harmful particles like pollen, dust, and pet dander are then trapped in the filter and clean, purified air is pushed back out.